-With so many climates, it is no surprise that With Samerica is home to an incredible variety Latin Att.
-The most widespread type of vegeof plants of vege-tation is broadleaf evergreen forest.
-It occurs tation to be the tropical wet and tropical wet and dry in both tropical wet and dry climate zones.
+With so many climates, it is no surprise that Latin America is home to an incredible variety of plants.
+The most widespread type of vegetation is broadleaf evergreen forest.
+It occurs in both tropical wet and tropical wet and dry climate zones.

-in a broadleaf evergreen forest, most or all of the trees have leaves rather than needles.
+In a broadleaf evergreen forest, most or all of the trees have leaves rather than needles.
 But unlike broadleaf trees in cooler climates, these trees do not lose their leaves in winter.
 Instead they are green all year round.
 Rainforests and jungles are examples of broadleaf evergreen forests.
 So are the cloud forests of Central America.